$P$-strict promotion and $Q$-partition rowmotion: the graded case: Introduction

 \section{Introduction}

-\emph{Semistandard Young tableaux} and \emph{Gelfand-Tsetlin patterns} are well-loved combinatorial objects with a nice, statistic-preserving bijection between them.
-In \cite{BSV2021}, we generalized this correspondence to objects we called \emph{$P$-strict labelings of} $P\times[\ell]$ (analogous to semistandard tableaux) for a finite poset $P$ and $\ell\in\mathbb{N}$, and \emph{$B$-bounded $Q$-partitions} (analogous to Gelfand-Tsetlin patterns) for related posets $Q$ and bounding function $B$.
+\emph{Semistandard Young tableaux} and \emph{Gelfand--Tsetlin patterns} are well-loved combinatorial objects with a nice, statistic-preserving bijection between them.
+In \cite{BSV2021}, we generalized this correspondence to objects we called \emph{$P$-strict labelings of} $P\times[\ell]$ (analogous to semistandard tableaux) for a finite poset $P$ and $\ell\in\mathbb{N}$, and \emph{$B$-bounded $Q$-partitions} (analogous to Gelfand--Tsetlin patterns) for related posets $Q$ and bounding function $B$.
 In addition, we showed this bijection is \emph{equivariant}, mapping the well-studied \emph{promotion} action on tableaux to a \emph{piecewise-linear toggle group action} on $Q$-partitions, which under a certain condition is equivalent to \emph{rowmotion}, an important action in dynamical algebraic combinatorics.

 Informally, $P$-strict labelings of $P\times[\ell]$ are labelings of $P\times[\ell]$ with positive integers that strictly increase on each copy of $P$ and weakly increase along each copy of $[\ell]$.
 Additional parameters include a \emph{restriction function} $R$, that specifies which labels are allowed in the $P$-strict labeling, as well as functional parameters $u$ and $v$.
 The case $P=[n]$ corresponds to (skew) semistandard Young tableaux of $n$ rows, where $\ell$ is the number of tableau columns, and $u$ and $v$ determine the shape of the skew tableau by specifying which partitions to remove from the upper left and lower right of the $n\times\ell$ bounding rectangle (the case of $u=v=0$ corresponds to rectangular tableaux).
 While the bijection of \cite{BSV2021} allows for all of these parameters in full generality, our applications of the general formula in that paper were in the case $P=[n]$.
 These included interesting results and conjectures on flagged and symplectic tableaux.